dataset-vn/crowdsource-tool/label_studio/ml/examples/mmdetection/README.md

 type: blog
 order: 40
 meta_title: Prelabel Images with Bounding Boxes Tutorial
-meta_description: Label Studio tutorial for automatically pre-labeling or pre-annotating images with bounding boxes using OpenMMLab MMDetection library and Label Studio.
+meta_description: Dataset tutorial for automatically pre-labeling or pre-annotating images with bounding boxes using OpenMMLab MMDetection library and Dataset.
 ---

 This [Machine Learning backend](https://labelstud.io/guide/ml.html) allows you to automatically prelabel your images with bounding boxes.
 It is powered by amazing [OpenMMLab MMDetection library](https://github.com/open-mmlab/mmdetection), which gives you access to many existing state-of-the-art models like FasterRCNN, RetinaNet, YOLO and others.